OSHC and the Australian Health Care System

 - Always tell the truth.
 If your doctor asks you questions about your lifestyle - for example, about your sex life or whether you have used drugs - it's essential to be honest, as it could affect your health.
 They won't judge you, and what you tell them is confidential unless they think someone is at risk of serious harm.

 If you're feeling sick but it's outside of regular GP hours (i.e. at night or on the weekend), you can access several out-of-hours doctor services.

 - Speak to a registered nurse about your symptoms

 - You will be advised whether you need to see a GP or go to the Emergency Department

-- Available 24 hours a day, 7 days a week, and a free call
+- Available 24 hours a day, seven days a week, and a free call

 - If you need to see a doctor out of hours, but it's not an emergency, you can use this service

-If it's an emergency, you should go to a public hospital Emergency Department.
+You should go to a public hospital Emergency Department if it's an emergency.
 Most private hospitals do not have Emergency Departments.
-Emergency Departments are open 24 hours a day, 7 days a week.
+Emergency Departments are open 24 hours a day, seven days a week.